baydghanam/COURSERA-Getting-and-Cleaning-Data/README.md

 Repository for coursework

 Run the run_analysis.R in one go and check whatever variable values interest you once the script is done running.

 The variable descriptions are in the CodeBook.md file

+You will also find in the CodeBook.md file details of the step by step approach that led to the fulfillment of the project sections.